Domain Generalization for Medical Image Analysis: A Review: Background

 \subsubsection{Settings for Target Domain}

 There are three settings for target domains that are unique to DG for \MIA as follows. \begin{itemize} \item \textbf{Cross-site DG}: As the most prevalent form of DG for \MIA, the goal of cross-site DG is to develop models that can generalize well across different medical imaging datasets collected from multiple healthcare institutions.
-Cross-site DG helps in creating more robust models that can be deployed across different healthcare institutions without the need for extensive site-specific fine-tuning. \item \textbf{Cross-sequence DG}: Medical imaging data often consists of multiple types of sequences or series, each capturing different aspects of the underlying anatomy or pathology.
+Cross-site DG helps in creating more robust models that can be deployed across different healthcare institutions without the need for extensive site-specific fine-tuning. {\REV Cross-site DG research often define a domain or `site' as an individual healthcare facility, but some define it as an individual vendor, scanner, or even an individual patient when inter-patient variability is extremely large, which is a common setting in many EEG studies.} \item \textbf{Cross-sequence DG}: Medical imaging data often consists of multiple types of sequences or series, each capturing different aspects of the underlying anatomy or pathology.
 The most commonly used sequences are the \emph{cross-temporal} sequences and \emph{cross-protocol} sequences.
 Temporal sequences are images taken at different time points (\eg, before, during, and after treatment), while protocol sequences are images of the same modality with different acquisition protocols.
 For example, in magnetic resonance imaging (MRI), protocol sequences like T1-weighted, T2-weighted, and fluid attenuated inversion recovery (FLAIR) images provide different tissue contrasts and diagnostic information. \item \textbf{Cross-modal DG}: Medical imaging encompasses a wide range of modalities, such as MRI, computed tomography (CT), and X-ray.
 Each modality provides different types of information and is suited for specific clinical applications.
 This type of DG can involve training a model on data from one modality and testing its performance on data from a different, previously unseen modality. \end{itemize}